3dccnz/ComfyUI-MMAudio/readme.md

-27/05/25 - Fixed nn.buffer error and tested output ok and thanks for the Cool node.
-3dcc Note:Updates made with the use of Gemini
+27/05/25 - Fixed nn.buffer error and tested output ok.
+Thanks for the Cool node.
+Note:Updates made with the use of Gemini

 # ComfyUI nodes to use [MMAudio](https://github.com/hkchengrex/MMAudio)